Empty string

-In formal language theory, the empty string, or empty word, is the unique string of length zero.
+In formal language theory, the empty string, also known as the empty word or null string, is the unique string of length zero.

 Formal theory

 Formally, a string is a finite, ordered sequence of characters such as letters, digits or spaces.
 The empty string is the special case where the sequence has length zero, so there are no symbols in the string.

 There is only one empty string, because two strings are only different if they have different lengths or a different sequence of symbols.

 In formal treatments, the empty string is denoted with ε or sometimes Λ or λ.

 The empty string should not be confused with the empty language ∅, which is a formal language (i.e. a set of strings) that contains no strings, not even the empty string.

 The empty string has several properties: